renuo/redmine-semantic-search/repo/domain_model.md

 This Markdown file contains the Mermaid Diagram for the Semantic Search Domain Model.
 The diagram shows the relationships between Issues, Issue Embeddings, Projects, Users, Trackers and Issue Statuses.

+> [!NOTE]
-> **📒 Note**: While Redmine has many other attributes available, only the necessary attributes are shown.
+> While Redmine has many other attributes available, only the necessary attributes are shown.

 ```mermaid
 classDiagram